Eslam-Amin/Market/README.md

 # Market Documentation

 Welcome to the Market API repository.
-Below you'll find documentation on the API endpoints, setup instructions, databases used, and middleware employed.
+Below you'll find documentation on the API endpoints, setup instructions, databases used, middleware employed, and Examples of post requests.

-## Postman Collection

-In the Postman collection, you'll find five folders:

-1. **Auth:** Contains endpoints for user login.
-2. **Products, Branches, Cashiers:** These folders house endpoints for CRUD operations under the supervision of the Admin for Products, Branches, and Cashiers.
-3. **Receipts:** Only cashiers can create receipts.

-You can test the APIs using the provided Postman collection.
-Download it [here](https://github.com/Eslam-Amin/Market/blob/main/Market.postman_collection.json).

 ## API Versions